Olga Petersen

 Olga Petersen (born 12.
-September 1982 in Omsk, Russia) is a German politician of the Alternative for Germany (AfD).
+September 1982 in Omsk, Russia) is a Russian German politician of the Alternative for Germany (AfD).
+She is member of Hamburg Parliament.

 Life

 Olga Petersen was born into a Russian-German family in 1982 in Siberia, which then was then part of the Soviet Union.
 At the age of 16, she moved to Hamburg with her family.
 Petersen completed training as a medical assistant.

+Politics

+Petersen is part of the Pro-Russia movement within AfD.
+She advocates improving “the bilateral relationship” with Russia.
+Germany and Russia need a solid relationship based on trust, she said.
+In July 2023, over a year after Russia's invasion of Ukraine began, Petersen appeared on Russian state television's Russia-1 "60 Minutes" program.
+The program is moderated by journalist Yevgeny Popov, who is also a member of the Duma for the United Russia party and supports Putin's policies there.